ukaea-rse-training/2022-01-25-ukaea-int-dev-online/index.md

 {: .callout}

 >## A note about IDEs

-The course recommends and provides instructions for using PyCharm as an Integrated Development Environment (IDE).
-However, because this is an intermediate-level course, we expect that a number of participants will already have some experience using an IDE or comparable advanced code editor (e.g. Vim, Emacs).
-You are welcome to use your editor of choice for the course if you are confident that you can achieve similar functionality that is described for PyCharm, but be warned that we are unlikely to be able to support you if something goes wrong.
-At least two of the instructors/helpers use VSCode, so we will be able to support you if you choose that IDE.
-Regardless of your decision, we recommend that you still install PyCharm as a fallback.
-{: .callout}
+>
+> The course recommends and provides instructions for using PyCharm as an
+> Integrated Development Environment (IDE).
+However, because this is an
+> intermediate-level course, we expect that a number of participants will already
+> have some experience using an IDE or comparable advanced code editor (e.g. Vim,
+> Emacs).
+You are welcome to use your editor of choice for the course if you are
+> confident that you can achieve similar functionality that is described for
+> PyCharm, but be warned that we are unlikely to be able to support you if
+> something goes wrong.
+At least two of the instructors/helpers use VSCode, so we
+> will be able to support you if you choose that IDE.
+Regardless of your decision,
+> we recommend that you still install PyCharm as a fallback.
+What your IDE setup
+> needs to achieve:
+>
+> - Syntax highlighting, indentation, and autocompletion
+> - Recognition of virtual environments and setting the correct Python interpreter
+> - Running the Python debugger from the IDE and setting breakpoints at specific lines
+> - Integration with pytest and the ability to launch individual tests from the editor {: .callout}

 {% endif %}